ManjunathD620/Sentiment_Analysis_with_RNN/README.md

 * Build the Model
 * Train the Model
 * Predict the output
-* You can give custom input
+* We can give custom input